AlexFine/Coinbase-Getting-Started-Bot/README.md

 - Tests post only and taker orders, you can customize which you choose
 - Buys and sells at best current price
   - Tries a buy order at the current price, if it's rejected, place the buy order for 1¢ lower than asking
+- Scales the investment amount down as time proceeds during the price rise in order to mitigate risk